naturerobots/mesh_tools/README.md

 The *TexturedMesh* displays a mesh with optional a fixed color, textures, vertex colors or vertex costs.
 Additionally, it can display the wire-frame as well as the vertex normals of the mesh.
 The *MeshGoal Tool* provides the possibility to select a *geometry_msgs/PoseStamped* on the surface of the mesh.

 ### RViz Map Plugin
 The *Mesh Display* displays labeled faces.

-Currently not available in ROS2 humble:

 The *ClusterLabel Display* displays labeled clusters.
 The *ClusterLabel Tool* enables the labeling of certain faces using different selection and de-selection methods as shown in a video (see Supplementary Material.
 The *ClusterLabel Panel* allows to manage your clusters and label names as well as the corresponding colors.

 # Videos